cfpb/xtdiff/README.md

 >>> import xtdiff
 ```

-### Generating Diffs
+### Generating diffs

-xtdiff has a `diff()` function that takes two lxml elements and returns
+xtdiff has a `diff()` function that takes two lxml `Element` objects
-an ordered set of actions that will transform the first (hereafter
+and returns an ordered set of actions as an `OrderedSet` that will
-referred to as the "left") into the second (hereafter referred to as the
+transform the first (hereafter referred to as the "left") into the
-"right").
+second (hereafter referred to as the "right").

 There are four possible actions that can be performed, `INSERT`,
 `UPDATE`, `MOVE`, and `DELETE`.